koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 So I implement this.

 > impl...
-I've created a object by passing the argument and returned it.
+I've created an object by passing the argument and returned it.
 So the type errors has gone.

 Let's run the test again.